The Fabulous Museum of Picasso, Barcelona

 Eclipsing Picasso Museums in Paris and Malaga, Barcelona’s Museu Picasso traces the artist’s early progress inexorably toward brilliant maturity.

-Although originally hailing from Malaga and going on to perfect his art in Paris and the South of France, Pablo Picasso’s years spent in Barcelona had a profound impact on his creative development – and form the foundation for the city’s Museu Picasso, one of the most enlightening and successful public collections of the artist’s work.
+Although originally hailing from Malaga in the south of Spain, and going on to perfect his art in Paris and the South of France, Pablo Picasso’s years spent in Barcelona had a profound impact on his creative development – and form the foundation for the city’s Museu Picasso, one of the most enlightening and successful public collections of the artist’s work.

 The Museu traces Picasso’s progress from his juvenile works of the 1890s, which reveal fascinating insight into the young artist’s influences, notably Toulouse-Lautrec; toward the inexorable creative explosion of Cubism; and beyond, with the addition of later works including an extensive collection of ceramics donated by his widow Jacqueline Roque in 1982 and, most spectacularly, his entire Las Meninas cycle of 1957-58, donated by the artist himself in memory of his great friend and personal secretary, Jaume Sabartés.